VNNikolaidis/nnlib2Rcpp/README.md

   ‘LVQu’ for unsupervised LVQ function (was ‘SOM’ in v.0.1.0)

 - minor documentation improvements.
-- pdf documentation removed, but can be build by running the following R command: devtools::build_manual()
+- pdf documentation removed, but can be built by running the following R command: devtools::build_manual()